pucelle/webpack-svg-loader/README.md

+# Webpack SVG Loader

-# Webpack loader for loading svg files in typescript language
+For loading svg files in typescript codes.